TOWN SERVICES & EVENTS

 Beach & Boardwalk

 The beach and Boardwalk in Ocean City are open to visitors.
 Lifeguards are on duty daily from 10 a.m. to 5:30 p.m. throughout the summer.
 As with previous years, we do not encourage anyone to go into the ocean when lifeguards are not on duty.
 Beach rental services are available.
-In addition, visitors are permitted to bring chairs or blankets and lounge on the beach.
+In addition, visitors are permitted to bring chairs, blankets, umbrellas and canopies to lounge on the beach, as long as the lifeguard stand view is not obstructed.

 Ocean City restaurants are open and offering outdoor and indoor dining at 50% capacity.
-Click here for a list of OCMD restaurants also providing carryout and/or delivery.
 At this time, buffets are not permitted, nor are any self-service operations.

 Outdoor activities and amusements such as park rides, miniature golf, go-kart tracks, arcades and casinos are now open.